-- 2.1 The first AONB Management Plan for the Forest of Bowland was prepared in 1995 some years before the current statutory requirement arising from the CRoW Act 2000.
-The most recent plan produced to meet the requirements of the CRoW Act was adopted in 2004.
-An AONB Management Plan covers a variety of aspects and is intended to describe the reasons why the area is designated as an AONB, the factors which need to be addressed to keep it special and the actions that various organisations operating in the area need to address to avoid harming it.
-Management Plans will also pay special attention to the pressures being placed on the landscape and socio economic climate in the AONB's, in order to formulate Action Plans to react to those pressures. - 2.2 The Management Plan Review has examined the most current issues impacting on the management of this sensitive environment, and the communities that live within it.
-The review has successfully considered the following impacts: - a) Climate change: in particular flood risk, threat from upland fires and erosion. - b) Development pressures: including wind farms. - c) Recreation pressures: including outdoor sports. - d) Agricultural and landscape change: changes in land management styles - e) Community needs: loss of traditional skills - f) Atmospheric pollution: impact of nitrate levels. - 2.3 An Action Plan has been prepared from the review and this will be implemented by the members of the partnership of organisations represented on the Joint Advisory Committee, and by the AONB Unit, which for this AONB is managed by Lancashire County Council. - 2.4 The revised Management Plan is found to contain a sound approach to taking forward the effective management of the Forest of Bowland.
-It will be effective in guiding the local authorities on the special considerations they must have regard to when providing services which relate to this area.
-In addition the plan sits appropriately with the aspirations of the Sustainable Community Strategy and the Adopted Lancaster District Local Development Framework.
+- 2.1 The first AONB Management Plan for Arnside and Silverdale was prepared in 2004 under the statutory requirement arising from the CRoW Act 2000.
+An AONB Management Plan covers a variety of aspects and is intended to describe the reasons which the area is designated as an AONB, the factors which need to be addressed to keep it special, and the actions that various organisations operating in the area need to address to avoid harming it.
+Management Plans will also pay special attention to the pressures being placed on the landscape and socio-economic climate in the AONBs, in order to formulate Action Plans to react to those pressures. - 2.2 The Management Plan Review has examined the most current issues impacting on the management of this sensitive environment, and the communities which live within it.
+The review has successfully considered the following impacts : - a) Conservation and enhancement of the protected landscape. - b) The social and economic well being of the people living in the AONB. - c) The sustainable needs of agriculture and forestry. - d) Increasing public understanding and enjoyment of the AONB. - e) Addressing recreational needs in the AONB. - f) Sustainability and renewable energy. - g) The seascape and coastal management. - 2.3 An Action Plan has been prepared from the review and this will be implemented by the members of the partnership of organisations represented on the AONB Executive Committee, and by the AONB Unit, which for this AONB is managed by Lancaster City Council. - 2.4 The revised Management Plan is found to contain a sound approach to taking forward the effective management of Arnside and Silverdale.
+It will be effective in guiding the Local Authorities on the special considerations they must have regard to when providing services which relate to this area.
+In addition the Plan sits appropriately with the aspirations of the Sustainable Community Strategy and the adopted Lancaster District Local Development Framework.